Gondwana, Snowball Earth and the Cambrian explosion of life

 Ediacara Fauna

-During the Ediacara (635-539 Ma), the development of multicellular life was in full swing.
+During the Ediacara (635-541 Ma), the development of multicellular life was in full swing.
 It gave rise to the most extraordinary creatures ever found: the Ediacara biota.
 They are fairy-like, soft-bodied organisms, many of which still cannot be allocated into the tree of life.
 They show no obvious resemblance or kinship to later, more familiar life forms.
 While later life probably sprang from Ediacara-like organisms, the Ediacara biota in the strict sense may well have been an amazing but doomed experiment of life.
 We are fortunate that their soft bodies have been preserved at all.
 Otherwise, we would have remained oblivious to this wonderful world.

-The end of Ediacaran times also closed the long Precambrian, which occupied 80% of Earth's age: from its birth 4.6 billion years ago, over the formation of the Moon, the origins of life (possibly aided by lightning), until the start of the Cambrian 539 million years ago.
+The end of Ediacaran times also closed the long Precambrian, which occupied 80% of Earth's age: from its birth 4.6 billion years ago, over the formation of the Moon, the origins of life (possibly aided by lightning), until the start of the Cambrian 541 million years ago.

 Cambrian explosion

 Life was suddenly "visible" in the rocks, hence the name Phanerozoic, which is Greek for visible life.
 Before the 20th Century, it looked as if life had suddenly appeared in the Cambrian, as if by a divine hand, because older life (tiny unicellular or soft-bodied) had not yet been found.
 Darwin, among others, was deeply vexed with this "sudden appearance".
-Surely there must have been something before the Cambrian – in the mysterious and unfathomable pre-Cambrian?
+Surely there must have been something before the Cambrian – in the mysterious and unfathomable pre-Cambrian

-This remarkable biological event in which a great diversity of species appeared in a very short period of time is known as the Cambrian Explosion.
-It still is one of the most perplexing transformations in the evolution of life, as there was an utter uniqueness in the disparity of new phyla and the appearance of extremely diverse body plans of animals.
-The basic foundation for the body plan of all modern animals was laid down, including the very familiar one that has a spinal cord, i.e. that of the Chordata, including all vertebrates and humans.
+This remarkable biological event in which much diversity developed in a geologically short period of time has been described as the Cambrian Explosion.
+It is one of the most perplexing transformations in the evolution of life, as there was a uniqueness in the disparity of new forms and the appearance of extremely diverse body plans of animals, especially according to Stephen J Gould as defended in his book Wonderful Life (1989).
+However, the 'explosiveness' or 'suddenness' of the Cambrian explosion – both in time and in disparity – has now been somewhat softened based on more recent interpretations.

 In this visibly alive world, life forms were no longer delicate-looking lik the Ediacara fauna but fierce and frantic like the creatures found at locations of exceptional preservation known as 'lagerstätten'.
-The Burgess Shale (Canada) and the Maotianshan Shales (China) of the Cambrian are among the best known lagerstätten in the world, with extraordinary animals such as Wiwaxia, Anomalocaris and Marella splendens described in Wonderful Life by Stephen Jay Gould.
+The Burgess Shale (Canada) and the Maotianshan Shales (China) of the Cambrian are among the best known lagerstätten in the world, with extraordinary animals such as Wiwaxia, Anomalocaris and Marella splendens.
+In the Cambrian as well, the basic foundation for the body plan of all modern animals was laid down, including the very familiar one that has a spinal cord, i.e. that of the Chordata, including all vertebrates and humans.

 Meanwhile, the shape of Gondwana itself changed, riding earth's tectonic caterpillar tracks in slow motion, seemingly inert to all the swarming, splashing and evolving of life in the surrounding seas.
 The mainland of Gondwana at first looked like a vast barren wasteland, very Mars-like, until life would start exploring the shores and eventually leave the water to venture inland.